gilcrest/diygoapi/README.md

 `errs.Parameter` represents the parameter that is being validated or has problems, etc.

-In addition, instead of passing a string and creating a new error inside the `errs.E` function, I am just passing in the error received from the `time.Parse` function and inside `errs.E` the error is added to `Err` using `errors.WithStack` from the `github.com/pkg/errors` package so that the stacktrace can be obtained later if needed.
+> Note in the above example, instead of passing a string and creating a new error inside the `errs.E` function, I am directly passing the error returned by the `time.Parse` function to `errs.E`.
+The error is then added to the `Err` field using `errors.WithStack` from the `github.com/pkg/errors` package, which enables stacktrace retrieval later.

 There are a few helpers in the `errs` package as well, namely the `errs.MissingField` function which can be used when validating missing input on a field.
 This idea comes from [this Mat Ryer post](https://medium.com/@matryer/patterns-for-decoding-and-validating-input-in-go-data-apis-152291ac7372) and is pretty handy.